 Classes at Yoga Home include asana (poses), adjustments or alignment assistance, and mindfulness.
 They may also include pranayama (breathing exercise) chanting, mantra, meditation and philosophy.
 Please notify the teacher at the beginning of class of any injuries you may have including recent surgeries, if you are pregnant and/or if you have preferences in regards to hands-on adjustments.
 We offer many different styles so you can expect to find a class suitable for your skill level, regardless of if you are a beginner or advanced.

 We believe in the potential of the healing power of touch.
 And we believe in asking your permission to provide hands-on assists.
 We’re happy to announce Yoga Home offers permission stones in all classes.
 Teachers will only offer physical assists if you have a permission stone at the top of your mat.
 You can always change your mind and slide the stone out of view.
 Stones are available in each studio.

 Basics: alignment based, stationary class with a focus on foundational poses.
 Appropriate for beginners, seniors, minor injuries & those looking for something other than Vinyasa (or simply as a refresher on basic alignment principles of the poses).
 This class is appropriate for students of all ages, including children above the age of 12 who are accompanied by an adult.

-Chair: Chair yoga is a gentle form of yoga that is practiced sitting on a chair, or standing using a chair for support.
-It is ideal for those seeking the physical and mental benefits of yoga who have limited mobility or balance as a result of the aging process, injury or other medical issues.
+Chair: a gentle form of yoga that is practiced seated on a chair or standing using a chair for support.
+Ideal for those seeking the physical and mental benefits of yoga who have limited mobility or balance as a result of the aging process, injury or other medical issues.
 Expect to experience the many benefits of practice, including stress reduction, increased flexibility and strength, and cultivating the mind-body connection.

 Gentle: this class uses slow, easy movement, and an emphasis on breathing to guide students into a closer connection with themselves and the world around them.
 The focus of this class is stress release and gentle stretching.
 This class is appropriate for students of all levels and ages, including beginners, seniors, and those with injuries.